CloudNativeSDWAN/cnwan-helm-charts/charts/cnwan-operator/README.md

 For brevity, some of the values here have been omitted and their default values will apply in that case.
 Please refer to the [values table](#values-table) above if you want to add other values and to know what they mean.

+Remember that you need to provide a password for communication with etcd to work correctly.
+Look at the example below to understand how to do that.

 #### Installing the operator and etcd